 Help!
 I’m a teenager and my body is changing.
 I’ve gained weight and my dance teacher notices.
 What should I do?

 A healthy body weight supports the physical demands of dance while balancing the metabolic demands of growth.
-Antiquated standards of a preconceived “dancer’s body” however, creates a vulnerable environment to the development of restrictive eating habits.
+Dancer’s often struggle to build body confidence due to antiquated standards of a preconceived “dancer’s body.”
+This creates a vulnerable environment to the development of restrictive eating habits.
 What stems from good intentions to improve performance often results in dangerously unsustainable dieting measures.
 Food transforms from a once beloved experience to an obstacle of avoidance.

 Defining a healthy body weight is challenging in a culture that emphasizes leanness and often promotes unhealthy dieting habits.
 This is especially true for a young dancer undergoing puberty.
 Eating disorders often develop around the time a young dancer undergoes a growth spurt.